rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Exploring the *better rated*  and the *as well as rated* opinions .................................................................

-In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asymmetric and symmetric parts of the '*at least as well rated as*' opinions (see the tutorial on :ref:`Manipulating Digraph objects <Digraphs-Tutorial-label>`).
+In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asymmetrical and symmetrical parts of the '*at least as well rated as*' opinions (see the tutorial on :ref:`Manipulating Digraph objects <Digraphs-Tutorial-label>`).

-Let us first have a look at the pairwise asymmetric part, namely the '*better rated than*' and '*less well rated than*' opinions of the movie critics.
+Let us first have a look at the pairwise asymmetrical part, namely the '*better rated than*' and '*less well rated than*' opinions of the movie critics.

    >>> from digraphs import AsymmetricPartialDigraph
    >>> ag = AsymmetricPartialDigraph(g)
    >>> ag.showHTMLRelationTable(actionsList=g.computeNetFlowsRanking(),ndigits=0)

 .. figure:: asymmetricPart.png
-   :alt: asymmetric part of graffiti07 digraph
+   :alt: asymmetrical part of graffiti07 digraph
    :width: 600 px
    :align: center
    :name: asymmetricPart

-   Asymmetric part of graffiti07 digraph
+   Asymmetrical part of graffiti07 digraph

 We notice here that the *NetFlows* ranking rule inverts in fact just three '*less well ranked than*' opinions and four '*better ranked than*' ones.
 A similar look at the symmetric part, the pairwise '*as well rated as*' opinions, suggests a preordered preference structure in several *equivalently rated* classes.